cqse/teamscale-upload/README.md

 ## Creating an Release

+Please update the CHANGELOG and consider semantic versioning when choosing the version number for your release.

-Simply create a release in GitHub.
+Then simply create a release in GitHub and paste the release notes from the CHANGELOG into the release description.
 Travis will automatically create and attach the binaries.